 If applicant responds "yes" to one of the background questions please submit supporting documents electronically via NIPR's Attachments Warehouse.
 The documents may also be submitted to the state via mail, email, or fax.

-Please note: There may be a variance of a day or two (2) between the effective date communicated in the email response generated from NIPR's online application and the actual effective date assigned by the state of Alabama.
+Please note: There may be a variance of seven (7) to ten (10) days between the effective date communicated in the email response generated from NIPR's online application and the actual effective date assigned by the state of Alabama.
 The actual effective date will be submitted to the Producer Database (PDB) and printed on the license.
 To verify the effective date, please visit the state.